Frequently Asked Questions

 Bottlenecks will keep appearing as your product, team, and architecture evolve.
 The advantage comes from how quickly you can see them, understand them, and respond.

-Faros AI gives teams a shared, data-backed view of how work flows through engineering and where it tends to slow down.
+Faros gives teams a shared, data-backed view of how work flows through engineering and where it tends to slow down.
 When that view is paired with the on-the-ground practices (mapping flows, listening to the people doing the work, and watching real features and incidents move through the system) teams can connect visible slowdowns to their underlying causes and try interventions to see what helps.

 All of this feeds a simple loop: